Nicoolodion/isthisnotpossible_CG/README.md

 - [ ] make it show the gamename in the log when removing it using game-review
 - [!]
 ForceAdd doesn't work using the command for uploaders and Admins (and maybe normal two?) - Removed
 - [ ] improve logs
-- [ ] look at add duplicate issues

 -- Development stopped due to it already being in a satisfactory state --